rrtj3/foreman-ansible/README.md

 foreman-ansible
 ===============

-A Ansible ENC (external node classifier) to get, group and classify nodes based on the Puppet facts in The Foreman.
+An Ansible ENC (external node classifier) to get, group and classify nodes based on the Puppet facts in The Foreman.

 This project is for you if you use Foreman (http://theforeman.org/) and Puppet (https://puppetlabs.com) to handle your configuration management (and possibly provisioning) and you want to make use of the the Puppet facts in Foreman to drive the excellent config management/deployment/orchestration tool Ansible (http://ansible.cc/).
 * How it works: